sodadata/docs/soda-agent/deploy.md

 To deploy a Soda Agent in a Kubernetes cluster, you must first create a cluster.

+To create a cluster for testing purposes, you can use a tool such as <a href="https://minikube.sigs.k8s.io/docs/" target="_blank">Minikube</a>, <a href="https://microk8s.io/docs" target="_blank">microk8s</a>, <a href="https://kind.sigs.k8s.io/" target="_blank">kind</a>, <a href="https://docs.k3s.io/" target="_blank">k3s</a>, or <a href="https://www.docker.com/products/docker-desktop/" target="_blank">Docker Desktop</a> to create a cluster, or use an existing cluster to which you have pointed a working kubectl.

 Because the procedure to create a cluster varies depending upon your cloud services provider, the instructions below offer a simple way of creating cluster using Minikube on which you can deploy a Soda Agent locally.
 Refer to <a href="https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-intro/" target="_blank"> Kubernetes documentation</a>.

-Minikube is *not* required to fully deploy a Soda Agent in a cluster in a cloud services provider environment; it is a tool to facilitate completion of the following cloud service-agnostic deployment instructions.

 1. Install <a href="https://minikube.sigs.k8s.io/docs/start/" target="_blank">minikube</a> to use to create a Kubernetes cluster running locally.
 2. Run the following command to create your local Kubernetes cluster.
 Be aware that this activity can take awhile.
 Be patient!